can3p/can3p.github.io/_posts/2018-06-04-client-writeup-gems.md

 First of all, it works on streams, that gives a lot of power on their own, as I wrote earlier.
-Next it literary has all functionality necessary to print to always print to console in one command.
+Next it literary has all functionality necessary to always print to output with one call.

 It's possible to print a quoted value, a value without surrounding quotes, add all sorts of paddings to the printed data and to even